abilashini593/AI-Powered-Email-Reply-Generator/README.md

-# 📧 Smart Email Reply Generator
+# AI-Powered Email Reply Generator
 A web-based AI-powered tool that generates professional email replies using Google Gemini API.
 Built with Spring Boot and React.

 ## Features